-With the global increase in geopolitical instability, exacerbated by Russia's invasion of Ukraine in February 2022 as developed countries emerged from the Covid-19 pandemic, 2022 was another challenging year.
-Subsequent wide-ranging macroeconomic consequences including soaring commodity prices and rising public debt led major central banks to increase interest rates to battle the acceleration of inflation.
-Risks to the global economic situation have further developed during 2022, with the UK entering a cost-of-living crisis.
-The increase in energy and food prices during 2022, as well as higher overall inflation, have significantly reduced household spending power.
-The war in Ukraine has continued to create several stress points in various global supply chains that have produced economic and insurance coverage challenges.
-We are closely monitoring the elevated general inflationary and interest rate environment to ensure we take appropriate and timely action whilst recognising the uncertainty in assessing these changes, which were initially considered transitory.
-Additionally, these global challenges have been monitored by our underwriters for the impact on our clients.
+With continued geopolitical instability, exacerbated by the Israel-Hamas conflict and Russia's continued invasion of Ukraine, 2023 was a year of further global turmoil.
+Inflation continues to lose steam in response to the numerous rate hikes and other monetary tightening strategies employed by major central banks across the world.
+Continued disruption to commodity trade impacted commodity prices, economic activity and the energy sector.
+Political unrest has created several stress points in global supply chains that have produced economic and insurance coverage challenges.
+We are closely monitoring the elevated general inflationary and interest rate environment to ensure we take appropriate and timely action whilst recognising the uncertainty in assessing these changes.
+Additionally, these global challenges are well monitored by our underwriters to anticipate the impact on our clients.